Skill Sheet: What You Will Learn Here

 Points to Remember

-- While screeners can help identify the value stocks, none of them should be considered in isolation
+- While screeners can help spot value investing opportunities, none of them should be considered in isolation

-- Look at stock value through various lenses and invest in quality companies over a long term
+- Look at value investing through various lenses and invest in quality companies over a long term